 Toe Walking

 Toe walking is a normal occurrence in children as they learn how to walk, up until the age of three.
 Most children who continue to toe walk after the age of three and are otherwise developing normally, do so out of habit.
-Other causes include a congenital short Achille’s tendon, or other disorders such as, cerebral palsy, autism, and muscular dystrophy.
+Other causes include a congenital short Achille’s tendon, or other disorders such as cerebral palsy, autism, and muscular dystrophy.
 In any case, talk to your child’s paediatrician regarding toe walking past the age of two.
-If your child is doing this habitually, it is important to establish heel to toe gait with the help of routine stretching and recommended footwear.
+If your child is doing this habitually, it is important to establish a heel to toe gait with the help of routine stretching and recommended footwear.

 Sever’s Disease